Eternal Line

 Permanent Installation

-Eternal Line is a living sculpture made up of 193 native trees from Uruguay, including the characteristic Ombu, Anacahuita, Canelon, Coronilla, Molle Rastrero, and Molle Ceniciento.
+Eternal Line is a free breathing living sculpture made up of 193 native trees from Uruguay, including the characteristic Ombu, Anacahuita, Canelon, Coronilla, Molle Rastrero, and Molle Ceniciento.
 The carefully selected tree species are arranged in six logarithmic spirals expanding from their center outward.
 The project is realized in close collaboration with regenerative landscape designers in Uruguay Margarita Palatnik and Bruce Kirk on the grounds of CAMPO in Pueblo Garzón.

 The trees emanate from the center, leaving room for future plantings along the outermost edges.
 The site will be accessible to the public, serving as a space for contemplation.